jonasholfeld/kirby3-many-to-many-field/README.md

 The many-to-many plugin gets all its information about the related pages from your blueprints, so it’s essential to set them up right.
 You can check out the [example blueprints](exampleBlueprints) to get a better idea about how to setup yours.

-Both blueprints need the many-to-many field in order to connect the pages correctly.
+Both blueprints need the manytomany field in order to connect the pages correctly.
 As it’s important to set them up correctly, the following text explains every step bit by bit.

 #### 3.1 Naming and Type